 What You Need To Know About Leonardo's Vitruvian Man

 The year 2019 marks the 500-year anniversary of the death of Leonardo da Vinci.
-On this occasion, the Louvre Museum, which holds the largest collection in the world of da Vinci’s paintings, as well as 22 of his drawings, will host a retrospective aiming to gather as many of the artist’s paintings as possible around the five core works in its collections: The Virgin of the Rocks, La Belle Ferronnière, the Mona Lisa (which will remain in the gallery where it is normally displayed), the Saint John the Baptist, and the Saint Anne.
+On this occasion, the Louvre Museum, which holds the largest collection in the world of da Vinci’s paintings, as well as 22 of his drawings, will host a retrospective aiming to gather as many of the Rennaisance artist’s paintings and drawings as possible around the five core works in its collections: The Virgin of the Rocks, La Belle Ferronnière, the Mona Lisa (which will remain in the gallery where it is normally displayed), the Saint John the Baptist, and the Saint Anne.

-A Blend of Math and Art
+Leonardo’s Blend of Math and Art

 Created by Leonardo da Vinci around the year 1487, the Vitruvian Man is a beautiful combination of science and art that at the same time demonstrates Leonardo’s deep understanding of proportion.
 It depicts a male figure in two superimposed positions with his arms and legs apart and simultaneously inscribed in a circle and square.

-This seemingly simple drawing created in pen and ink on paper is da Vinci’s attempt to answer an age-old geometric problem.
+Leonardo’s seemingly simple drawing created in pen and ink on paper is da Vinci’s attempt to answer an age-old geometric problem.
 The notes accompanying the drawing, sometimes called the Canon of Proportions or the Proportions of Man, elaborately outline the significant concepts and interpretation of the drawing in geometric form.
 The drawing is also believed to be the philosophical solution to the nature of man and an analogy for the workings of the universe.

 The work and the accompanying text were based on the famous treatise on architecture by the famed architect, Vitruvius Pollio.
 Vitruvius believed that the principles governing the representation of the human form also applied to temple architecture in terms of weight, symmetry and proportion.
 He provides numerous observations about the proportions of the human body, including that the navel is the center of the human body, which can be used as a fixed point to draw a perfect circle around the body, that the height of a man was nearly equal to his arm span and that a sketch of a body with arms outstretched could perfectly be placed inside a square.
 This claim that a human body could fit into both a circle and a square captivated da Vinci greatly.
 Many of his contemporaries struggled to render this idea in visual form.